-- Biology, in terms of an understanding of biological molecules and their interactions. - Physics, in terms of an understanding of the behaviour of matter and energy. - Applied Science, in terms of application of scientific procedures and techniques.
+• Chemistry, in terms of an understanding of biological molecules and how they interact with each other.

+- Physics, in terms of an understanding of the behaviour of matter, waves and energy. - Applied Science, in terms of application of scientific procedures and techniques.